RomanPolach/MovieApp/README.md

 # MovieApp

 Example app showing list of popular movies and details with search functionality.
-For now paging not implemented, showing only first 20 results.

 Used technologies:
 - Flow